 This depends on their location and the amount of money you are willing to spend, as if they are inside your building (they particularly like insulated cavities) then you would have to have the area of the nest taken apart brick by brick to access the nest.

-Alternatively a sensible pest control company can (when satisfied it is necessary) treat the nest and put a stop the spread via the mating ritual and kill the active nest.
+Alternatively a sensible pest control company can (when satisfied it is necessary) treat the nest and put a stop to the spread via the mating ritual and kill the active nest.

 Treatments take approximately 20 minutes and after up to 7 days (to allow the males to move on) the nest will be dead, if you see bees entering the nest the following week after we have visited we will return for free ensure the treatment has been effective.